Web Portals: A Comprehensive Guide

 6. Partner Portals (Extranet Web Portals)

-These portals are designed to facilitate collaboration and communication between business partners.
+Partner portals are designed to facilitate collaboration and communication between business partners.
 Features might include access to marketing materials, sales tools, product information, and collaborative spaces.

 For instance, in a partner portal like Salesforce’s Partner Community, a business partner could log in to access a wealth of resources such as marketing materials and sales tools.
 They can also find detailed product information, participate in specialized collaborative spaces, and engage in strategic discussions.
 This setup allows partners to align closely with Salesforce's offerings and strategies, leading to more synchronized and effective business operations.